 Solving the issue

-Should we just skip ahead for cats with FIC and consider that this condition really is where the mind matters to the medicine?
+Should we just skip ahead though?
+For cats with FIC, should we consider that this condition really is where the mind matters to the medicine?
 It might avoid a lot of pain and suffering for our feline friends.